-Our study also adds to the literature of market anomalies.
+Lastly, our study relates to the literature on market anomalies.
 One strand of literature examines how different market participants contribute to anomalies.
 Edelen, Ince, and Kadlec (2016) find that institutions typically trade on the wrong-side of anomalies, and Engelberg, Mclean, and Pontiff (2020) and Guo, Li, and Wei (2020) find that sell-side analyst research is also in the wrong direction, which suggests that both institutional investors and sell-side analysts exacerbate anomaly mispricing.
-A second strand of literature examine factors that help market participants better trade on anomalies, and potentially correct mispricing, including the academic publication of the anomaly (Pontiff and Mclean, 2016; and Calluzo, Moneta, and Topaluglu, 2019) and access to quantitative analysts (Birru, Gokkaya, Liu, and Markov, 2022).
-Our findings suggest that the introduction of Quant Ratings is another factor that helped a subset of market participants, contributors on the SA platform, issue research more aligned with anomaly mispricing.
-Thus, to the extent that SA research influences trading and prices (Farrell et al., 2022), SA research may now be a force that attenuates anomaly mispricing.
+A second strand of literature examines factors that help market participants better trade on anomalies, and potentially correct mispricing, including the academic publication of the anomaly (Pontiff and Mclean, 2016; and Calluzo, Moneta, and Topaluglu, 2019) and access to quantitative sell-side analysts (Birru, Gokkaya, Liu, and Markov, 2022).
+Our findings suggest that the introduction of Quant Ratings is another factor that helped a subset of market participants, SA contributors and retail investors, better incorporate quantitative research, and potentially attenuate anomaly mispricing.